 What do I need to have to claim crowdfunding donations on my returns?

-As with everything tax related, keep extensive records.
-Nonprofits send out donation acknowledgement, usually emails, but sometimes via USPS.
+As with everything tax-related, keep extensive records.
+Nonprofits send out donation acknowledgment, usually emails, but sometimes via USPS.
 Save these letters with your tax documents, so if you’re ever audited, you can verify the charitable donations.